 Faced with these observations, social dialogue appears to be a promising path of regulation.
 The positions taken by the Council in 2019 called, in particular, for the implementation of a balanced and transparent social dialogue on digital work platforms.
 Subsequently, this proposal was included in Article 48 of the Mobility Orientation Act on 24 December 2019.
-The "États généraux des nouvelles régulations du numérique" (General assembly on new digital regulations), as well as the hearings and fieldwork, showed that this regulatory approach is widely supported by various stakeholders.
+The "États généraux des nouvelles régulations du numérique" (General assembly on new digital regulations)14, as well as the hearings and fieldwork, showed that this regulatory approach is widely supported by various stakeholders.
+Today, there is a very strong brotherhood among the riders.